 If there are many squared (not the 20 or so for the demo), how is the user supposed to find the square?
 Scroll the entire list of thousands of squares?
 That is not a feasible option.

 SAP proposes that Fiori will eventually make the SAPGUI obsolete.
 That is not going to happen with the search still not working; squares decide to disappear, combined with such a small amount of coverage over SAP.
 We covered that second topic in the article The Strange Changes with the Count of Fiori Apps.

 Why are we the only ones to publish on this topic?
 The Fiori Cloud is available for anyone to go and check and test.
 But as we have pointed out in previous articles, all the money in consulting and IT media is in agreement with whatever SAP says.
 Fact checking is simply not a focus.
 Even if Deloitte or CIO looked into this, they would never publish on their findings.

 The entirety of the information apparatus that covers SAP is there to promote SAP, not to fact check SAP or to tell their clients and readers the real story on SAP.

-It is exceptionally difficult to get any SAP consultant who will tell companies the truth about SAP.
+It is challenging to get any SAP consultant who will tell companies the truth about SAP.
 Most SAP consultants value their relationship with SAP and with other SAP consultants more than they do their relationship with their clients.
 Lying is rampant in SAP consulting.
-The objective is to make SAP look as good as possible, the truth is considered only within the context of a massaged narrative.
+The objective is to make SAP look as good as possible; the truth is considered only within the context of a massaged narrative.